Trombe wall

-History of passive solar systems and evolution of Trombe walls
+History and development

 In 1920s, the idea of solar heating began in Europe.
 In Germany, housing projects were designed to take advantage of the sun.
 The research and accumulated solar design experience was then spread across the Atlantic by architects such as Walter Gropius and Marcel Breuer.
 Apart from these early examples, heating homes with the sun made slow progress until the 1930s, when several different American architects started to explore the potential of solar heating.
 The pioneering work of these American architects, the influence of immigrant Europeans, and the memory of wartime fuel shortages made solar heating very popular during the initial housing boom at the end of World War II.

 Later in the 1970s, before and after the international oil crisis of 1973, some European architectural periodicals were critical of standard construction methods and architecture of the time.
 They described how architects and engineers reacted to the crisis, proposing new techniques and projects in order to intervene innovatively in the built environment, using energy and natural resources more efficiently.

 Moreover, the depletion of natural resources generated interest in renewable energy sources, such as solar energy.

 Parallel to global population growth, energy consumption and environmental issues have become a global concern - especially while the building sector is consuming the highest energy in the world and most of the energy is used for heating, ventilation and air conditioning systems.

 For these reasons, today's buildings are expected to achieve both energy efficiency and environmental-friendly design through the use of renewable energy partly or completely instead of fossil energy for heating and cooling.
 In this direction, the integration of passive solar systems in buildings is one strategy for sustainable development and increasingly encouraged by international regulations.

 Today's low-energy buildings with Trombe walls often improve on an ancient technique that incorporates a thermal storage and delivery system people have already used: thick walls of adobe or stone to trap the sun's heat during the day and release it slowly and evenly at night to heat their building.
 Today, the Trombe wall continues to serve as an effective strategy of passive solar design.